 These rules typically apply to all LLCs, no matter what state they are formed in.
-You will need to pay attention to these rules as they will influence the name you choose for your Pennsylvania LLC.

 Most states will not allow you to form LLCs with names that:

 - Are very similar to the name of a federal or PA agency or organization (e.g., FBI, FDA, Pennsylvania Police, Pennsylvania Treasury, etc.)

 - Suggest affiliation with a federal or state agency or organization

 - Use the term “Olympic” or any terms that are trademarks of the International Olympic Committee

 - Imply a purpose that would be illegal for your business to carry out

 Specific Rules for Pennsylvania Business Names